-- (a) no contraventions of the auditor independence requirements of the Companies Act 2015 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements of the Companies Act 2015 in relation to the audit; (a) and - no contraventions of any applicable code of professional conduct in relation to the audit. (b)

 This declaration is in respect of Yatu Lau Company Limited and the entities it controlled during the financial year.